Corvan/mailpit-api-client/docs/usage.rst

     messages = api.get_messages()

-messages will be an instance of :py:class:`mailpit.client.models.Messages` , which you can find in link:mailpit/client/models/messages.py[mailpit/client/models.py]. +
+messages will be an instance of :py:class:`mailpit.client.models.Messages`.
 The model-classes' attributes are named the same as Mailpit's responses, as documented in the API's `README.md <https://github.com/axllent/mailpit/blob/develop/docs/apiv1/README.md>`_, but as is convention in Python in Snakecase.

 For examples have a look at the link:tests[tests]